 - Who white-glove services are best for

-- How white-glove services impact freight shipping pricing
+- How white-glove services impact freight shipping prices

 In the end, this blog will leave you with a far better grasp on this topic so that you can decide whether this service fits your supply chain, your needs and your bottom line.
 Let’s get into it.

 What Is White-Glove Delivery?

 In the freight shipping world, white-glove delivery services are final-mile freight delivery services offered by many logistics companies.
 When requested, carriers offer white-glove services as a way to inject additional value into the freight delivery process.